-Mesothelioma photodynamic therapy uses a light-activated drug to kill cancer cells within the body.
-Adding the therapy to multimodal treatment plans has been shown to increase patient life expectancy.
+Photodynamic therapy uses a light-activated drug to kill cancer cells within the body.
+Adding the therapy to surgery as part of multimodal treatment plans has shown promising results in pleural mesothelioma.

 How Photodynamic Therapy Treats Mesothelioma